 When you are done experimenting with your minikube cluster, you can delete it with the delete command as shown below.

 The tutorials in this collection assume you have this cluster available.
 Do not delete your cluster now if you intend to continue working through the rest of the tutorials.

 $ minikube delete

 In this tutorial you learned the basic concepts of a service mesh network and how Consul features can help you implement one in your environment.

-In the next tutorial Deploy Consul Service Mesh on Kubernetes we will learn how to deploy Consul service mesh in a Kubernetes cluster using the Helm chart.
+In the next tutorial, Deploy Consul Service Mesh on Kubernetes you will deploy Consul service mesh in a Kubernetes cluster using the Helm chart.